sleonardos/multiway_matching/README.md

 ## Results on the Willow motorbikes dataset

-* We achieve 95.16% matching accuracy on the Willow Motorbike dataset:
+* Starting from a random point on the multinomial manifold, we achieve 95.16% matching accuracy on the Willow Motorbike dataset with conjugate gradient which converges after 170 to 180 iterations:
 ```
 Conjugate gradient, iteration number 0 with cost 3590.8800
 Conjugate gradient, iteration number 10 with cost 1588.7314